Jeevancb24/Rag-langchain/readme.md

-# RAG System with FastAPI & Groq
+# SHIKSHAKA - RAG System with FastAPI & Groq

 This project is a **Retrieval-Augmented Generation (RAG) System** built using **FastAPI** and **Groq's LLM**.
 It enables users to:
 - Ingest **PDF documents** into a vector database (ChromaDB).